Google Ads: Conversion tracking

+Technology

+Google developed a custom distributed Relational database (RD) known as Google Spanner specifically for the needs of the ad business.
+The interface offers Spreadsheet Editing, Search Query Reports, and conversion metrics.

 Lawsuits

-Google Ads have been the subject of lawsuits relating to trademark law (Google, Inc. v.
-Am.
-Blind & Wallpaper Factory and Rescuecom Corp. v.
+Google Ads have been the subject of lawsuits relating to Trademark Law (Google, Inc. v.
+American Blind & Wallpaper Factory, Inc. and Rescuecom Corp. v.
 Google Inc.), fraud (Goddard v.
 Google, Inc.), and click fraud.

 Overture Services, Inc. sued Google for patent infringement in April 2002 in relation to the AdWords service.
 The suit was settled in 2004 after Yahoo! acquired Overture; Google agreed to issue 2.7 million shares of common stock to Yahoo! in exchange for a perpetual license under the patent.

 In 2006, Google settled a click fraud lawsuit for US$90 million.

+In March 2010, Google was involved with a trademark infringement case involving three French companies that own Louis Vuitton trademarks.
+The lawsuit concerned if Google was responsible for advertisers purchasing keywords that violate trademark infringement.
+Ultimately, the Court of Justice of the European Union ruled that AdWords is an "information society service" under EU laws and Google is not obligated to monitor everything that goes on AdWords and they're not liable for trademark misuse but they were required to act promptly to infringement notifications.

 In May 2011, Google cancelled the AdWords advertisement purchased by a Dublin sex worker rights group named "Turn Off the Blue Light" (TOBL), claiming that it represented an "egregious violation" of company ad policy by "selling adult sexual services".
 However, TOBL is a nonprofit campaign for sex worker rights and is not advertising or selling adult sexual services.
 After TOBL members held a protest outside Google's European headquarters in Dublin and sent in written complaints, Google reviewed the group's website.
 Google found the website content to be advocating a political position and restored the AdWords advertisement.